bor0/gidti/manuscript/chapter5.md

 prf : maximum a b = b
 ```

-This looks a bit complicated, so we can further simplify by breaking the proof into several cases (by adding pattern matching):
+This looks a bit complicated, so we can further simplify by breaking the proof into several cases by adding pattern matching for all combinations of the parameters' type constructors:

 ```
 our_proof : (a : Nat) -> (b : Nat) -> LTE a b -> maximum a b = b